 3. MYTH: There are home remedies that can get rid of heartworms in dogs.

 FACT: It is not possible to treat heartworms in dogs at home.
-Once a dog is infected, he or she needs a course of injectable medication to get rid of the heartworms.
+Once a dog becomes infected, he or she needs a course of injectable medication to get rid of the heartworms.

-Once a dog is diagnosed with heartworms, we are too late for the preventing stage.
+Once the vet diagnoses a dog with heartworms, we are too late for the preventing stage.
 The worms have taken residence in the dog’s heart, lungs, and thoracic vessels, and we need to take action to clear the infection as quickly as possible to mitigate damage to the heart.

 As much as I might wish there to be a quick and easy home remedy to get rid of heartworms in dogs, that is not the case.
-Heartworm treatment involves a series of intramuscular injections of a compound called melarsomine, deep in the muscles of the dog’s back.
+Heartworm treatment involves a series of intramuscular injections, deep in the muscles of the dog’s back, of a compound called melarsomine.

 Proposed home remedies such as garlic, herbs, black walnut, etc. have not shown any impact on heartworms in dogs.
 In fact, garlic (which is what I’ve most commonly heard as a proposed home remedy) can be toxic to dogs.
 So again, please use caution with home treatments for your dog, and discuss them with your veterinarian first.